openstack/training-guides/doc/upstream-training/source/01-release-cycle.rst

 Planning : Target
 =================

-.. class:: colleft
+.. rst-class:: colleft

 - file new blueprints and/or specs
 - set a target milestone
 - when in the cycle they intend to complete it
 - PTLs triage the submitted blueprints and set priority

-.. class:: colright
+.. rst-class:: colright

 .. image:: ./_assets/01-01-release.png

 ----